2019-Spring-CSC-386/p00-project-1-martinjoh-hughesje/README.md

 as projects evolve over time.

 ## Files
-*You'll complete this section as part of Milestone 1.*
-* List every file in your repository, and briefly summarize each file's purpose in a sentence.*

--Buzzer_code.ino : This will help us to understand how to make sounds using the Arduino.
+- Buzzer_code.ino : This will help us to understand how to make sounds using the Arduino.
 - Button.ino : This file will help us to understand how to use the button on Arduino
 - TimeCheck.ino: this file will help us to understand exactly how to work with time on the Arduino.